This document was compiled and is copyright (2001) by Robert J. Budzynski.

 In more detail: Pike has two sorts of datatypes, the basic

-) and the pointer types
+types (int, float, string) and the pointer types

 (array, mapping, multiset, function, program,

-).
+object).
 Variables are passed by value in function

 calls, but the semantics of this is slightly different